spazznolo/spazznolo.github.io/_posts/2022-04-15-post-regulation-1.md

 This year, the Panthers, who've by far scored the most goals of any team this season, went 13-2 in overtime.
 The Avalanche, Hurricanes, and Leafs, the league's next best teams, went about .500.
 </p>
 <p>
-Just how random is overtime?
+Is overtime completely random?
 </p>
 <p>
-Let's explore with a basic descriptive model.
+Let's explore this thought with a basic descriptive model.
 We'll regress various team and game characteristics on the outcome of <em>individual games which ended in overtime</em>.
-Specifically, the predictors will be: a team's xGF% throughout their season, game and overtime (before the winning goal was scored), whether they're playing at home, and whether they had the last shot before the winning goal was scored.
+Specifically, the predictors will be: a team's xGF% throughout their season, game and overtime (before the winning goal was scored), and whether they had the last shot before the winning goal was scored.
 A few examples:
 </p>
 <p>
 <div style="text-align: center">